jonnew/ONIX/spec/spec.md

 bandwidth demands will necessitate the creation of a user-space buffer.
 This change shall have no effect on the API.

-## Data output channel (32-bit, asynchronous, write-only)
+## Data write channel (32-bit, asynchronous, write-only)
-The _data output_ channel provides high bandwidth communication from the host computer to the FPGA firmware using DMA via calls.
+The _data write_ channel provides high bandwidth communication from the host computer to the FPGA firmware using DMA via calls.
 From the host's perspective, its behavior is equivalent to a write-only, blocking UNIX named pipe with the exception that data can only be written on 32-bit, instead of 8-bit,